DrFineSir/AutoPort/README.md

-# AutoMap
+# AutoPort

-AutoMap is a simple, cross-platform tool for automatic port forwarding using UPnP/NAT-PMP.
+AutoPort is a simple, cross-platform tool for automatic port forwarding using UPnP/NAT-PMP.
 It is designed to help you and your friends easily play games like Minecraft together, even if you are behind a router or firewall.

 ## Features
 - Automatic port forwarding (UPnP/NAT-PMP)